[pagan-magik] Fwd: [G8SouthEast]:minutes resist G8 south east assembly 22 Jan

 >>

->>Should do something for finance meeting 4/5 Feb even though its very
+>>Should do something for finance meeting 4/5 Feb even though it’s very

 >>imminent